KarchinLab/HotMAPS/README.md

-# HotMAPS2
+# HotMAPS

-**HotMAPS2 is an updated version of the original HotMAPS.**
+**HotMAPS is an updated version of the original HotMAPS and starts at version 1.2.
+The old HotMAPS is renamed HotMAPs-2016.*

 ## About

-**Hotspot Missense mutation Areas in Protein Structures 2 (HotMAPS2)** is an advanced tool designed to detect somatic mutation hotspot regions in 3D protein structures.
+**Hotspot Missense mutation Areas in Protein Structures (HotMAPS)** is an advanced tool designed to detect somatic mutation hotspot regions in 3D protein structures.
 Understanding the impact of missense mutations in cancer can be challenging; however, mutations that occur at hotspots typically play a significant role in driving cancer development.
-HotMAPS2 identifies these hotspot regions at the residue level, accommodating various sizes, e.g., 1, 5, or more residues.
+HotMAPS identifies these hotspot regions at the residue level, accommodating various sizes, e.g., 1, 5, or more residues.

-HotMAPS2 updates the original HotMAPS tool by providing a simplified workflow using Snakemake to analyze hotspot regions in a single protein or compare hotspot regions between two datasets on the same protein.
-HotMAPS2 now supports integration with Alphafold PDB predictions and can work offline with arbitrary user-supplied structures.
+HotMAPS updates the original HotMAPS tool by providing a simplified workflow using Snakemake to analyze hotspot regions in a single protein or compare hotspot regions between two datasets on the same protein.
+HotMAPS now supports integration with Alphafold PDB predictions and can work offline with arbitrary user-supplied structures.
 Input formats have also been updated to support CLUMP mutation files for a consistent workflow.

 ## Features

-* **Offline Support**: HotMAPS2 can work offline with arbitrary user-supplied PDB structures including Alphafold predictions.
+* **Offline Support**: HotMAPS can work offline with arbitrary user-supplied PDB structures including Alphafold predictions.
 * **Snakemake Workflow**: Simplified and streamlined workflow using Snakemake.
-* **Multi-process**: HotMAPS2 hotspot detection can run multiple proteins in parallel.
+* **Multi-process**: HotMAPS hotspot detection can run multiple proteins in parallel.
 * **Dataset Comparison**: Users can now compare hotspot regions between two datasets on the same protein.
 * **Enhanced Visualization**: Visualize hotspots using Pymol.

 ## Installation

-Clone the HotMAPS2 repository to your local machine.
-HotMAPS2 provides a Conda environment file, hotmaps.yml, which lists all necessary packages.
-Anaconda and Snakemake are required to run HotMAPS2 pipelines.
+Clone the HotMAPS repository to your local machine.
+HotMAPS provides a Conda environment file, hotmaps.yml, which lists all necessary packages.
+Anaconda and Snakemake are required to run HotMAPS pipelines.

 ## Usage
 ### Input
-HotMAPS2 requires the following data as input:
+HotMAPS requires the following data as input:
 * **Gene Name File**: A newline-delimited file containing protein ids (eg. NP_001005484).
 * **CLUMP mutation file**: A tab-delimited file containing missense mutation data.
   * Column 1: GENE_HUGO_ID 	      Required